wp-plugins/add-to-any/README.txt

 If you move the plugin's CSS code to your theme's stylesheet, note that one proprietary vendor prefix (`filter`) is used.
 It's utilized for cross-browser compatibility with Internet Explorer.
 For more information about the W3C CSS Validator and the `filter` property, see <a href="http://www.websitedev.de/css/validator-faq#extensions">Why don't my scrollbar properties, filters, etc. validate?</a>  If you feel compelled, you can move the line into an Internet Explorer-only stylesheet, or remove the line at the cost of the opacity hover effect in Internet Explorer.

+= Is there a shortcode for sharing? =

+Yes, you can place AddToAny exactly where you want it by inserting the following shortcode in a post or page:
+`[addtoany]`

+You can also customize the shared URL like so:
+`[addtoany url="http://www.example.com/page.html" title="Some Example Page"]`

 = How can I move the plugin's inline CSS into my theme's main external stylesheet? =

 Go to `Settings` > `AddToAny` > uncheck `Use inline CSS` and place the CSS code in your theme's main stylesheet.